cyclr/docs/pages/v2/03-templates/03-create-cycle-template/04-add-custom-fields.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Manually Adding Custom Fields
+## Manually add custom fields

-By default, connectors will only include the standard fields used by an application.
-Where you need to work with additional fields in the application you are connecting to, it is possible to add these using custom fields.
+By default, connectors only include the standard fields that an application uses.
+If you need to work with additional fields in the application, you can add custom fields to the connector.

+### Access connector settings

+There are multiple ways to access a connector's settings:

+* From the template builder, select the application connector to expand it and then select **Settings**.

+* From the Cyclr console, select **Templates** > **Template Connectors** from the menu, and then select the **Edit** button next to the Connector you want to edit.

+### Add/update fields

+1. In the section named **Methods and Fields**, select the category you want to use to expand it, and then select the method you want to add fields to.
+2. Under **Request Fields** or **Response Fields** (depending on whether you're sending or receiving the field), select the **+** button to add a field.

 ![A screenshot with a red box to highlight the button you select to add a custom field.](./images/connector-custom-field.png)

-To add a custom field:

-*   From the builder’s sidebar, click to expand the app connector and click Settings
-*   In the section named Methods and Fields, click to expand the category and then the method you wish to add fields to
-*   Under Request Fields or Response Fields (depending on whether you're sending or receiving the field), click the + button to add a field

-The following needs to be specified
+3. Specify the following values:

 | Property | Description |
 | --- | --- |